marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/target-builtins/fr-v-built-in-functions.rst

 selects the ACC2 register.

 ``iacc`` arguments are similar to ``acc`` arguments but specify the number of an IACC register.
-See see :ref:`other-built-in-functions` for more details.
+See see :ref:`other-builtins` for more details.

 .. _directly-mapped-integer-functions: